-Theresa Stehly hires Democrat Party State Chair Randy Seiler for election recount
+Theresa Stehly represented by Democrat Party State Chair Randy Seiler for election recount

 That’s …an interesting choice… to say the least.
 I’m not aware of Randy having spent any time specializing in election law.

-An interesting choice… but not shocking.. (noting the picture below with Democrat US Senate Candidate Dan Ahlers & Democrat State Senator Reynold Nesiba.)
-Birds of a feather and all.
+An interesting choice… but not shocking.. (noting the picture below)

+Initially, Sioux Falls City Clerk Tom Greco nominated Jack Marsh, the Sioux Falls Board of Ethics chairman.
+However, that pick was rejected by Stehly, who said she hopes to see someone with less interaction with the city council and candidates.

+As an ethics board member, Marsh has disagreed with Stehly numerous times during her first term on the City Council.
+And earlier this spring he moderated a candidate debate between her and Jensen.

 and she wonders why Republicans are against her…she is backed by all the Democrats…

-Note: UPDATE: Apparently Theresa Stehly has rejected the City Clerk’s first pick for the recount board because… she doesn’t like the Sioux Falls ethics board for some reason?